-Marc, their marketing director, was walking through next quarter's initiatives with obvious pride.
-Professional PowerPoint, clear timelines, detailed budgets.
-Everything looked organized and well-planned.
+Marc, the marketing director, was walking through next quarter's initiatives with obvious pride.
+Clear timelines.
+Detailed budgets.
+Everything looked professional.

 Total budget: €103,000 over three months.

-I sat there doing mental math while they discussed production timelines and vendor selection.
+I sat there doing mental math while they discussed vendor selection.

 The room went quiet.